roberthenley/memory_game/README.md

 - The game page displays a fixed 2x3 card layout (3x2 in landscape mode).
 - There are 20 different card images of which 3 are randomly selected for each game.
 - Two copies of each card are included in the layout in random order.
-- The game displays all cards face-up for 5 seconds, then flips them face-down and starts a 36 second game timer.
+- The game displays all cards face-up for 5 seconds, then flips the cards face-down and starts a game timer scaled to the number of cards.
 - Selecting a card turns it face-up.
 - Matching pairs of cards are left face-up and highlighted with a border and a point is scored.
 - Non-matching pairs of cards are flipped over after two seconds.
 - Matching all cards within the time limit wins the game; otherwise, it is lost.

 Screen reader support is included.
 When accessibility navigation is enabled, the game timer is disabled.
-The code is able to handle other even-numbered rectangular layouts, up to 20 card pairs, but the 2x3 layout is hard-coded at the moment.
+The code is able to handle other even-numbered rectangular layouts, up to 20 card pairs, but only 2x2, 2x3, and 3x4 layouts are presently supported.

 ## Code structure
 - main.dart - the main() method.